 I am captivated by process – either by the layering of oil paint on canvas, or by ink and paper through printmaking.
 My original hand-pulled prints focus on relief methods, primarily solarplate™ and woodcut.
 Chine collé, silver or gold leaf or watercolour pencils are often added after the print has been pulled on her hand-built press set within my Cambridge studio.

-Originally trained in Furnishing Textiles and Interior Design I pursued an alternative career before returning to the arts.
-Returning from living in the USA for several years Jo embarked on further studies in advanced printmaking at the Curwen Print Study Centre.
-In 2018 I extended my studies further by completing an MA in Printmaking at Anglia Ruskin University, with Distinction.
+Originally trained in Furnishing Textiles and Interior Design I pursued an alternative career in human resource management for the software and retail industries before returning to the arts.
+Returning from living in the USA for several years I embarked on a certificate course in advanced printmaking and In 2018 I extended my studies further by completing an MA in Printmaking at Anglia Ruskin University, with Distinction.

-I am the lead panellist for the Bloomsbury art book series ‘The City Through the Eyes of its Artists‘, founded by Emma Bennett, a Specialist Artist Facilitator at Kettle’s Yard and I teach in schools or private workshop environments.
+I am the lead panellist for the Bloomsbury art book series ‘The City Through the Eyes of its Artists‘, founded by Emma Bennett and a Specialist Artist Facilitator at Kettle’s Yard.

 My Cambridge Walkabout original Solarplate™ etchings can be found exclusively at Cambridge Contemporary Art.